 Dr. Yolande Tomlinson

-Dr. Yolande M. S. Tomlinson is a radical Black queer feminist, who brings a lifetime of experience, passion and learning to her role as the Director of Education and Applied Intersectionality for the Organization for Human Rights and Democracy (OHRD).
+Dr. Yolande M. S. Tomlinson (Doc/They/She) is a radical queer Black feminist philosopher and organizer, who brings a lifetime of experience, passion and learning to her role as the Co-Director and Director of Education and Applied Intersectionality for the Organization for Human Rights and Democracy (OHRD).
 She is a native Jamaican, an avid gardener, and a lover of people and all species of flowering plants, including dandelions.

-In partnership with its executive board and leadership team, Yolande leads OHRD in visioning, developing, and executing educational programs that integrate lived experiences, intersectional knowledge, and sound learning and organizing principles to empower members, supporters, and partners in the realization of a better, more just world.
-In this role she helps to develop and implement ORHD’s national and international strategy.
+In partnership with members, Yolande supports OHRD in visioning, modeling, and incubating transformative community institutions grounded in human rights, intersectional praxis, and transformative principles to empower members, supporters, and partners in the realization of a better, more just world.
+Yolande also develops and implements ORHD’s national and international strategy.
 As a co-founder of OHRD, Yolande’s other responsibilities include collaborating with OHRD's leadership team to manage and support the harmonious and smooth functioning of the organization.

 Yolande holds a BA from the University of Pennsylvania and a Ph.D. in American Studies and certificate in Women’s Studies from Emory University.
-She lives in Smyrna, Georgia (Cobb County), with her partner James and two feminists-in-training, Zoë Rose and Gaianna Skye.
+She lives in Atlanta, Georgia (Fulton County), with her two feminists-in-training, Zoë Rose and Gaianna Skye.